-Students will be able to arrive at school as early as 7:30am each day for breakfast.
-The official school day will start at 8am.
-Instruction will take place from 8am until 4:30pm with the official school day ending at 4:30pm.
-After school sports and activities will take place from 4:30pm until 6:30pm each day, with exception given based on the sport or activity students choose to participate in.
+After school sports and other co-curricular activities will take place from 5:00pm until 6:30pm each day, with exception given based on the sport or activity students choose to participate in.
 Students will be required to participate in at least two sports (as part of the school's health and wellness program), two non-sport activities (clubs, student government, etc.) and the school's year-round fitness program each year.
+Madison Prep will also make time for students to complete community service hours, which they can apply towards graduation.